Your web browser is outdated and may be insecure

 Raising a concern is not always easy but it is the right thing to do.
 It is about safeguarding and protecting, as well as learning from a situation and making improvements.

-This guide is to help nurses, nursing associates, students and health care support workers based in the NHS and independent sector.
+This guide is for registered nurses, nursing associates, students and health care support workers (HCSWs) based in the NHS and independent sector.

-For the purposes of this guidance, raising concerns is defined as identifying an issue and bringing it to the attention of a colleague or manager.
+For the purposes of this guidance, 'raising concerns' is defined as identifying an issue and bringing it to the attention of a direct line manager.

-If in doubt, you should always err on the side of caution and raise your concern following your employer’s (or if you are a student, your Higher Education Institution) policy.
+If in doubt, you should always err on the side of caution and raise your concern following your employer’s (or if you are a student, your Approved Education Institution's) policy.

 Why raise concerns?